 Brown Rice Puttu Recipe

-- The first step is to mix rice flour, salt and sprinkle little water to moisture the flour.
-Smash the tiny lumps to make it as a plain flour.
+- In a mixing jar, add rice flour, salt and sprinkle little water to moisture the flour.
+Smash the tiny lumps to make it as fine flour.

-- Steam the flour in an Idly pot or any other steamer and of course in Puttu Maker too… for about 5 min…
+- Steam the flour for 5 minutes in an idli pot or any other steamer or puttu maker too.

 Do not forget to check out another healthy fusion recipe of Oats Adai, here in PepperBowl.